wanglaibao/functional-thinking-injava/README.md

 #            Functional Programming Introduction

+### 0: some idea we should keep in mind nowdays
+* It is not a better to use object-oriented programming (OOP) as our primary solution to develop software system , we can think of functional way now.

+* functional programming (FP) is the best way to approach concurrency

-   The topic of functional programming include currying, partial application, and comprehensions. combinators, laziness, and monads.
+* The topic of functional programming include currying, partial application, and comprehensions. combinator, laziness, and monad.

+###  1: functional programming offers the best approach to meet the following challenges

+*

+*

+*

-###  1: Root Source of Functional Programming and Some Functional Programming Language
+###  2: Root Source of Functional Programming and Some Functional Programming Language

 * Category Theory has been a fruitful source of ideas for functional programming.
         【范畴论理论是函数式编程语言的数学思想源泉】